 I found myself with a spiritual hunger that needed to be filled.
 I obtained spiritual nourishment from many places, but especially in the works of the Stoic philosophers and in the sacred texts of some of the major religions.
 I synthesized what I found into the Triple Path, which, at its most basic, teaches us to seek Wisdom, practice Virtue, and labor with Hope.
-I began this book to record what I was finding, mostly for myself and my children to clarify for myself where I should be orienting my life and to help guide my children on their own spiritual journeys.
+I began this book to record what I was finding, mostly for myself and my children-to clarify for myself where I should be orienting my life and to help guide my children on their own spiritual journeys.

-I originally conceived of the Triple Path as a supplement to religion-something one could use to add to one's practice of a faith that was otherwise lacking, and I still believe that this is a valid application of it.
-However, for myself, I eventually came to see that practicing the Triple Path as an adjuvant to another religion I did not believe was not spiritually or morally sustainable.
-So, I have also adapted the Triple Path so that it can also be practiced within its own separate faith community.
-The Triple Path revives the most ancient branch of Christianity, Adoptionism.
+I originally conceived of the Triple Path as a supplement to religion-something one could use to add to one's practice of a faith that was otherwise lacking.
+I eventually came to see that practicing the Triple Path as an adjuvant to another religion I did not believe was not spiritually or morally sustainable.
+It was like seeking nour-ishment from old, moldy bread while having all the necessary ingredients to bake new bread (formed after the manner of the old bread, of course).
+Or, it was like trying to build a house on a foundation of sand.
+And so, I decided to bake some new bread, or to start building on a firmer foundation.

+The Triple Path sets forth a new monotheistic religion that revives the most ancient branch of Christianity, Adoptionism.
 It harmonizes and reconciles our great Western heritage with modernity, but with an emphasis on keeping as much as possible of the teachings and practices of Western tradition and faith.
 Its objective is to provide a practical approach for drawing closer to God and to living with more meaning-a virtuous, traditional, and spiritual life.

 The Preamble section of this book, comprising four chapters, explains why we need religion and God, and why we now need the Triple Path; it also explores the concept of truth (and different ways of discovering it) and principles of morality and ethics.
 The next section is Meditations and Parables.
 The first four chapters are meditations mostly in the second person, following the style of Marcus Aurelius's Meditations.
 They adapt the words of many great religious and philosophical thinkers, arranged by topic.
 The fifth chapter contains parables.
-The final section-Creed, Rites and Feasts, and Practice-sets forth a Creed, a description of rituals and Feasts, and a pattern for church practice and organization for those wishing to gather for communal worship and fellowship.
+The final section-Creed, Rites and Feasts, and Practice-sets forth a Creed, a description of Church rituals and Feasts, and a pattern for Church organization and practice.